data-miner00/blog/README.md

 Cheers, the clap icon from Medium.com is also available for each of the article for the users to interact.
 It is analogous to Facebook's like or Instagram's love button that allow users to express their interest on the subject that is being presented.

-To store such states in this project, I've decided to use a local SQLite database for that as it is the simplest and quickest to do the job.
-A database migration is performed via the `setup.js` in the `scripts` folder.

-The access to the database is achieved via Next.js's server side API routes.
-Two endpoints has been exposed, a `GET` endpoint to retrieve all the data within the SQLite database and a `GET` and `POST` endpoint to retrieve or increment the cheers of a particular article.
+## An unexpected issue

+To store such states in this project, I originally tried to use SQLite because of it's simplicity and I don't need to manage a hosted databases as it would be an overkill for such a simple use case.
+However, I had faced numerous issues that are related to SQLite while deploying to Vercel.

+After debugging for a while on why it works fine on my local development setup but failed while deploying, I found the culprits and addressed them accordingly in my next deployment.
+The deployment was a success.
+Just as I thought everything works and about to celebrate, I found out that the database is inaccessible as evidenced by unpersisting states and failed API calls.

+The list of original exposed endpoints

 ```
 # Get all data in the database